-After application of a portion of the net proceeds from our initial public offering to repay approximately \$ and Analysis of Financial Condition and Results of Operations-Overview," we expect to have approximately \$ December 31, 2004, after giving effect to our acquisition of the Torrance Marriott hotel in January 2005, our debt obligations on our hotel properties.
+After application of a portion of the net proceeds from this offering to repay approximately \$ million of mortgage debt as described in "Use of Proceeds," we expect to have million of outstanding debt.
+The following table sets forth as of December 31, 2004, after giving effect to our acquisition of the Torrance Marriott hotel in January approximately \$ 2005, our debt obligations on our hotel properties.